 Student Programs: endowed funds for the Summer Academic Enrichment Program, UCDC, First-Gen First Quarter Challenge, and Summer Undergraduate Research Program

 The roots of California’s giant sequoias have been known to cover more than an acre of land in an effort to support the iconic Golden State tree.
 Their resiliency to thrive, weathering thousands of years of natural and man-made elements, is truly miraculous.

 The same can be said for the human spirit.

 In the midst of global conflict and chaos created by power and political struggles, economic and racial inequality, resource scarcity, and religious strife - the sheer magnitude of which affect us all - humanity perseveres.
 Understanding these roots of conflict and identifying ways to alleviate them while elevating those who are most impacted requires a boundaryless approach.

 The UCI School of Social Sciences is home to some of the foremost experts on topics like population, policy, and politics in China, global threats posed by misinformation campaigns, warfare and human rights, pollution, economic turmoil in the European Union, and humanitarianism, development, and AIDS in Africa, to name a few.
 Their research pursuits extend far and wide to understand the volume, causes, and consequences of some of the heaviest global topics.
-The school’s dynamic student programs – from Global Connect and the Diversity, Inclusion, and Racial Healing Ambassador Program to the Deconstructing Diversity Initiative and Olive Tree Initiative – then take this information and spread it through experiential learning programs that reach populations from local OC high schools to refugee camps in contested regions.
+The school’s dynamic student programs – from the Diversity, Inclusion, and Racial Healing Ambassador Program to the Deconstructing Diversity Initiative – then take this information and spread it through experiential learning programs that reach populations from local OC high schools to diverse regions around the country.